AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * `||evil.com^$method=get|head` blocks only GET and HEAD requests to `evil.com`.
 * `||evil.com^$method=~post|~put` blocks any requests except POST or PUT to `evil.com`.

-:::info Compatibility with different versions of AdGuard
+:::info Compatibility

-`$method` is available starting with CoreLibs v1.12.
+Rules with the `$method` modifier are supported by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.12 or later**.

 :::